mHealth@Duke is now a part of the Duke Mobile App Gateway

 mHealth Shark Tank Competition

-The Shark Tank competition aims to bring together the greatest minds at Duke to present their innovative digital health ideas!
-More information about the 2017 competition guidelines can be found here!
+The Shark Tank competition aimed to bring together the greatest minds at Duke to present their innovative digital health ideas!

 The 2017 winner was Embrace Health, a mobile health clinical decision support company led by Duke graduate students.
 They hope to aid healthcare professionals and social workers who currently have all of this information stored in their heads by providing a website repository of current and verified healthcare and community services that can be shared with patients.